Advice

 5. Reward your revision

 You may be mourning the loss of your social life, and it can be really difficult to keep long-term goals in mind when you’re in the middle of a short-term struggle.
-Try to keep in mind the long summer you’re going to have after exams, and if all goes to plan, all the time you’ll get to spend with friends and family again.
+Try to keep in mind the long summer you’re going to have after exams, and all the time you’ll get to spend with friends and family again.